mu001999/cre/README.md

-match         | attempts to match a regular expression to an entire character sequence. search        | attempts to match a regular expression to any part of a character sequence. replace       | replaces occurrences of a regular expression with formatted replacement text.
+match         | attempts to match a regular expression to an entire character sequence. search        | attempts to match a regular expression to any part of a character sequence. replace       | replaces occurrences of a regular expression with formatted replacement text. matches       | attempts to match a regular expression to some entire character sequences.

 ###### Examples